kgrillaert/preterm_birth/README.md

 #### Applying the Models

 Since the *All of Us* data is restricted, we provide two sets of models.

-In `03.All_of_Us_Models`, we provide the notebooks with the models we actualy ran using the *All of Us Data* In `04.Demo_Models`, we provide synthetic dataframes for both the demographic and lifestyle models, so that the code can be run without the missing data
+In `03.All_of_Us_Models`, we provide the notebooks with the models we actualy ran using the *All of Us Data*.

+In `04.Demo_Models`, we provide synthetic dataframes for both the demographic and lifestyle models, so that the code can be run without the missing data.

 - `03.All_of_Us_Models/`
   - `Preterm_Birth_Demographics_Models.ipynb`: